 Guerilla Film Project

-Now in its 16th year, Pickford Film Center’s Guerilla Film Project (GFP) is a 65 hour filmmaking competition for high school students, which attracts budding young filmmakers from Washington State.
-In February over Presidents day weekend, GFP hosts teams of 1-5 students gathering in downtown Bellingham.
-Each year high school students from across Northwest Washington gather in a race against the clock to write, shoot, cut and edit a 3 minute film in under 65 hours.
-All film entries are required to use a specified line of dialogue, select props, and a particular type of film shot.
+Started in 2005, Pickford Film Center’s Guerilla Film Project (GFP) is a 65-hour filmmaking competition for high school students, which attracts budding young filmmakers from around Washington State.
+In February over Presidents day weekend, GFP hosts teams of 1-5 students in downtown Bellingham.
+Each year, high school students from across the Northwest gather and race against the clock to write, shoot, cut and edit a three minute film in under 65 hours.
+All film entries are required to use a specific line of dialogue, select props, and a particular type of film shot.

 Find out more in this article by Whatcom Talk: Guerilla Film Project: High School Students Become Filmmakers